axant/contacthub-sdk-python/doc/source/event_operations.rst

 in the `properties` attribute of the `Event`.

 Eg:
-If you create a new event whose type is `serviceSubscribed` you, must follow its own schema, specifying these attributes in the `properties` attributes of the Event:
+If you create a new event whose type is `serviceSubscribed`, you must specify these attributes in the `properties` attribute of the Event:

 +-----------------+--------+
 | Name            | Type   |